Metastatic Cancer

 Have you ever considered the idea of spontaneous creation?

-Dr. Ryke Hamer postulated that each type of cancer is a unique disease, stemming from specific traumas.
-To illustrate:- Metastatic lung cancer: Often resulting from the immense fear and shock a patient experiences after being diagnosed with a primary tumor.
+- Metastatic lung cancer: Often resulting from the immense fear and shock a patient experiences after being diagnosed with a primary tumor.

 On numerous occasions, I've observed the progression of cancer.
 A patient gets diagnosed and is consumed by fear, leading to the cancer "spreading" to the lungs.
 Then, faced with the daunting costs of treatment, it "spreads" further to the liver.
 Ultimately, reaching the kidneys, the patient feels defeated, resigning to thoughts of "Why even try?"